 - Wade created “ARE YOU OK” at the Hester Street Fair in New York City,

 - “Show Love Spread Love” on the facade of the Beverly Center In Los Angeles

 - Her art installations have also been in Times Square and Toronto.

 Our list of writers on poet’s day is absolutely incomplete without the mention of the most infamous Instagram poet, Rupi Kaur.
-She is an Indian born Canadian poet, illustrator and photographer has equally received fame and love from fans as well as criticism through parody and harassment from trolls.
-She has been accused of plagiarism and her poetry has been labelled as not real literature.
+She is an Indian-born Canadian poet, illustrator and photographer have equally received fame and love from fans as well as criticism through parody and harassment from trolls.
+She has been accused of plagiarism and her poetry has been labeled as not real literature.